khalilliu/awesome-github-repos/data.md

 *   [eigent-ai/eigent](https://github.com/eigent-ai/eigent) - Eigent is the World's First Multi-agent Workforce to Unlock Your Exceptional Productivity.

-*   [allweonedev/presentation-ai](https://github.com/allweonedev/presentation-ai) - Open source AI presentation generator.
+*   [allweonedev/presentation-ai](https://github.com/allweonedev/presentation-ai) - Open source AI presentation generator Gamma Alternative.
 Create professional slides with customizable themes and AI-generated content in minutes.

 *   [preetsuthar17/ikiform](https://github.com/preetsuthar17/ikiform) - Enterprise-level forms with all the features you need at a price that makes sense